tmenguy/ha-solcast-solar/README.md

 #### Simple hourly dampening

 You can change the dampening factor value for any hour.
 Values from 0.0 - 1.0 are valid.
-Setting 0.95 will dampen each Solcast forecast data value by 5%.
-This is reflected in the sensor values and attributes and also in the Home Assistant Energy dashboard.
+Setting 0.95 will dampen (reduce) each Solcast forecast data value by 5%.
+This is reflected in the sensor values and attributes and also in the Home Assistant Energy dashboard..

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/dampopt.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/dampopt.png)